-Subject to the provisions of this Article, officers shall be considered as working overtime, and thus eligible to receive overtime pay, when they work in excess of eight (8) hours during any work day or duty shift, or forty (40) hours during any work week.
+Subject to the provisions of this Article, officers shall be considered as working overtime, and thus eligible to receive overtime pay, when they work in excess of either eight (8) hours, or ten (10) hours (employees assigned to Field Operations Division), during any work day or duty shift, or forty (40) hours during any work week.
 All other time worked shall be considered and compensated as straight time.
 For the purpose of overtime compensation, both paid leave time, as well as the time which officers are required or otherwise authorized to work during their "unpaid" meal period, shall be considered and treated as time worked.